brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 8.37.0 =
+* BUGFIX: remove erroneous competition name check
+* UPDATE: use last 2 tournaments with the same age group to target not entered players
+* UPDATE: set cup and tournament round dates based on default values

 = 8.36.0 =
 * BUGFIX: set status(profile) to confirmed when team add to league
 * UPDATE: show number of players for competition